Plastic recycling: Waste-to-fuel

-Mixed plastic waste can be depolymerised to give a synthetic fuel.
+Mixed plastic waste can be depolymerized to give a synthetic fuel.
 This has a higher heating value than the starting plastic and can be burnt more efficiently, although it remains less efficient than fossil fuels.
 Various conversion technologies have been investigated, of which pyrolysis is the most common.
 Conversion can take place as part of incineration in an IGC cycle, but often the aim is to collect the fuel to sell it.
 Pyrolysis of mixed plastics can give a fairly broad mix of chemical products (between 1 and 15 carbon atoms) including gases and aromatic liquids.
 Catalysts can give a better-defined product with a higher value.
 Liquid products can be used as synthetic diesel fuel, with commercial production in several countries.
 Life-cycle analysis shows that plastic-to-fuel can displace fossil fuels and lower net greenhouse gas emissions (~15% reduction).

 Compared to the widespread practise of incineration, plastic-to-fuel technologies have struggled to become economically viable.

-Other applications
+Other uses

 Coke replacement

-Many kinds of plastic can be used as a carbon source (in place of coke) in scrap steel recycling, with roughly 200,000 tons of waste plastics processed each year in Japan.
+Many kinds of plastic can be used as a carbon source (in place of coke) in scrap steel recycling, with roughly 200,000 tonnes of waste plastics processed each year in Japan.